 Constitutional Champions Gala

-On September 18, 2017, The Constitution Project (TCP) will host its Annual Constitutional Champions Gala in Washington, DC.
-The event honors two of our founders—individuals who have, in the face of adversity, stood up for the American ideals of liberty, justice, and the rule of law and fought to defend our nation’s Constitution and the rights it guarantees.
-This year, in addition to celebrating the 10th Annual Constitution Champions Gala, we are also celebrating TCP’s 20th anniversary.
+On September 18, 2017, The Constitution Project (TCP) hosted its Annual Constitutional Champions Gala in Washington, DC.
+The event honored two of our founders—individuals who have, in the face of adversity, stood up for the American ideals of liberty, justice, and the rule of law and fought to defend our nation’s Constitution and the rights it guarantees.
+This year, in addition to celebrating the 10th Annual Constitution Champions Gala, we also celebrated the 20th anniversary of TCP.

 The law offices of Jones Day

 Mickey Edwards was a member of Congress for 16 years, serving on the House Budget and Appropriations Committees, asranking member of the Foreign Operations subcommittee, and as chairman of the House Republican Policy Committee.
 Afterleaving Congress he taught for eleven years at Harvard’s Kennedy School of Government, where students chose him to receive the award given annually to the school’s outstanding professor, and then for two years at Princeton’s Woodrow Wilson School of Public and International Affairs before he was asked to return to Washington as a vice president of the Aspen Institute,where he directs a bipartisan fellowship program for elected officials.